grafana/k6registry/docs/registry.md

 Custom validation logic checks the following for each extension:

-  - is the go module path valid?
+  - Is the go module path valid?
-  - is there at least one versioned release?
+  - Is there at least one versioned release?

 Validation is always done before processing.
 The noop filter ('.') can be used for validation only by ignoring the output.